All Episodes

 Walter Cronkite, you may have heard about this Friday night.

-Cronkite said, we're an ignorant nation right now.
+Cronkite said, We're an ignorant nation right now.

 We're not really capable.

-What else is there than a dog catcher?
+Of course, what else is there than a dog catcher?

 I think we're in serious danger.